 Open your original file in its native application and check for inconsistencies.

-Open your original file in SDL Trados Studio and:
+Open your original file in Trados Studio and:

 Check for error messages when opening the file.